abdulrahim-ss/plox/README.md

 ## Usage
 ** Requirements: <b>Python 3.10 or higher</b>
 - <b>_temporary installation method_</b>
-    [Download](https://github.com/abdulrahim-ss/plox/releases/tag/v1.0.0-alpha) the source code from github and extract the zip file
+    Head to [Releases](https://github.com/abdulrahim-ss/plox/releases) and download the latest zip file and extract it to `<preferred path>/plox/`
 - For the interactive shell (REPL), in the main directory, run: `./plox.py`
 - To run a file, in the main directory, run: `./plox.py <path to your file with .plox, .lox, or .🐍 extension>`